Nashville Sounds take down Gwinnett Stripers at First Horizon Park, 4-1 - Clarksville Online - Clarksville News, Sports, Events and Information

 - Brice Turang (2-for-4) recorded his team-leading 19th multi-hit game of the year.

 The Nashville Sounds are the Triple-A affiliate of the Milwaukee Brewers and play at First Horizon Park.
 Single-game tickets are on sale now for all home games in 2022.
-For more information call 615-690-4487 or e-mail tickets@nashvillesounds.com.
+For more information call 615-690-4487 or e-mail .